mir183/Hangman-Game/README.md

 - The game uses the Faker library to generate random words.
 - The GUI is created using the Tkinter library, which is included in Python's standard library.
+- ChatGPT has been used for fixing bugs, commenting, and making the code more efficient.

 Feel free to modify and customize the game as per your needs.
-Enjoy playing the The Hnagman Game!
+Enjoy playing The Hangman Game!